-College juniors, seniors and graduate students are eligible to apply for a Multimedia News Editing internship as long as they are enrolled full-time by the Nov.
+College juniors, seniors and graduate students are eligible to apply for a Multiplatform News Editing internship as long as they are enrolled full-time by the Nov.
 1 deadline.
 This includes December graduates.
 Freshmen, sophomores, recent graduates and former professional journalists are not eligible.

 Can I apply for more than one internship program?

 Yes, you may apply for any of the programs for which you would like to be considered.
 After completing your first application, you will only need to complete the job specific questions on subsequent applications.
 Please note that your candidate profile will be the same for all applications, and therefore, the last attachments uploaded (resume, essay, press clips and transcript) will be the ones considered for all programs.

 Where can I take the qualifying test?